UTS-eResearch/arkisto-cloud-aws-serverless/README.md

  * `npm run ssh`                 connects via ssh
  * `npm run get:sshdns`          prints ssh url
  * `npm run get:outputs`         prints all cdk outputs (loadbalancers, efs drives)

-### Using indexer with oni-express (without oni-indexer)

-Create a dump directory in config/dump and upload it to the dataingest container in ECS